-This guide provides information on the individual student reports provided for IAR results.
+This guide provides information on the individual student reports, school reports, and district reports provided for IAR results.
 Section 2.0, which outlines and explains elements of the individual student report, may be shared with parents.
 This section will help parents understand their child's test results.
+Section 3.0 outlines and explains elements of the school and district reports.
+Individual state policies and calculations for accountability reporting may differ from the policies and calculations used for assessment reports.